-Boys practice leadership by leading one another through a
+Boys practice leadership by leading one another through a minefield of over one hundred chairs. |

 It is Saturday morning.
 I stand up to add a few questions to my friend and fellow PCV Rachel's session on power in relationships and consent.